 My favorite place in France is Honfleur, a small medieval-looking town in Normandy.
 It is all-encompassing of the best parts of France.
 There is excellent cuisine, gorgeous landscapes and rich history.

-Start planning your trip to France with Kelsey
+Start planning your trip to Europe with Kelsey

 - Make an inquiry

 A few minutes outside of central Reykjavik lies a magical geothermal bath called the Sky Lagoon.
 The pools are expansive and heated naturally through Iceland’s abundant geothermal energy.
 The facilities are magical, especially in the evening.
 I arrived at night and could see stars and a full moon, but after a few minutes, the northern lights also made an appearance.
 Seeing the aurora borealis is such an unforgettable moment because there are so many factors that need to align for them to be visible.

 Next up, I’d love to travel to Denmark, Sweden, and Norway.
 First and foremost, the cuisine and culture seem wonderful.
 I find Scandinavian history interesting, and untapped — because it’s not usually the central focus in schooling.
 The cities in Scandinavia are so charming and pleasant to stroll through.
 I’m also interested in the topographic aspects of this region, which include glaciers, fjords, and mountains.